hamelsmu/dbt-project/notes.md

 select * from final
 ```

 Save the above SQL into dbt cloud as `models/dim_customers.sql`.
 You can preview it but also run `dbt run`, which will create a view.
-If we look at the logs you will see something that looks like this:
+If we look at the detailed logs you will see something that looks like this:

 ```
  create or replace view `analytics-392917`.`dbt_hhusain`.`dim_customers`